Maddie Ziegler: Writing and social media

 Ziegler wrote the foreword to Abby Lee Miller's 2014 memoir, Everything I Learned about Life, I Learned in Dance Class.
 Ziegler interviewed her friend Millie Bobby Brown for a cover article in the November 2016 issue of Interview magazine.
 In 2017, she released her own memoir, The Maddie Diaries, which became a New York Times Best Seller.
 Ziegler also wrote a trilogy of novels for middle-grade readers.
 The series centers on a 12-year-old dancer, Harper, whose family relocates to a new state, as she negotiates the pre-teen challenges of making new friends while earning her place on a competitive dance team.
 The first novel, The Audition, was released in 2017, The Callback was released in 2018, and The Competition followed in 2019.

-Ziegler has an active social media presence, with more than 13 million Instagram followers, over 1.3 million Twitter followers and over 3 million followers on Facebook.
-Videos of her dancing have accumulated more than five billion total views on YouTube.
-Her YouTube channel has more than 3.5 million subscribers.
+Ziegler has an active social media presence, with more than 13 million Instagram followers, over 1.2 million Twitter followers and over 3 million followers on Facebook.
+Sia's videos of her dancing have accumulated more than six billion total views on YouTube.
+Ziegler's YouTube channel has more than 3.6 million subscribers.